 There is a lot of documentation required for the L-1 visa.
 The petitioner must submit self-proving documents from the foreign company to prove all the facts required under immigration regulations.
 It is our job to take this burden from you and streamline the process, guiding you on the exact documents that are required for a successful applicant.
 Back to L1 FAQs

-Your spouse will be eligible to work.
+The spouse of the L1 visa holder will be eligible to work.
 Furthermore, your children will be able to attend private and public school within the US.
-Your children cannot seek paid employment.
+The children cannot seek paid employment.
 Back to L1 FAQs

 In order for an L-1 visa to be fully processed it will take between two and five months under the normal applications.
 If you request premium processing, then it can take only two weeks.
 However, much time is needed to prepare the application itself, so be sure to contact our office early if you wish to purse this option.
 Back to L1 FAQs